Completing the survey

 In 2021 and 2022, we undertook a detailed study of the coastal strip between Shelly Beach and Moffat Beach as part of the Shelly Beach to Moffat Beach Coastal Study.
 Safety considerations along the top of Moffat Headland were identified as a key issue.
 A short-term action from the study included assessing and enhancing public safety fencing, while keeping the character of the area and maintaining important public views.

-The plan considers the following key opportunities:
+The plan considered the following key opportunities:

 Sections of railing to be renewed

-The proposed look and feel of the renewed railing is important.
+The proposed look and feel of the renewed railing are important.
 We want to ensure the design of the new railing and its alignment reflects the relaxed character of Moffat Beach.
 The types of railing being considered are similar in look and feel to railings at other headlands such as Caloundra Headland, Point Cartwright, Alexandra Headland, Point Arkwright and Point Perry as shown in the images below.

 Potential options for sections include: